90zlaya/php-library/readme.md

 Bug analysis
 ----------------

-This library has been tested with [PHP Stan] and approved as bug-free for all classes and demonstrations.
+This library has been tested with [PHP Stan] and approved as bug-free for all classes.
 It's recommended to run following command to check for buggs in project.

 ```
-vendor/bin/phpstan analyse src --level 7
+$ vendor/bin/phpstan analyse src --level 7
 ```

 Please note that PHP Stan is enabled in composer file only for development versions of PHP Library.